What is acromegaly?

 Living with acromegaly

 You should see your healthcare provider on a regular basis.
-He or she can make sure
+Your provider can make

-your treatment is still working.
+sure your treatment is working.
 Your provider can also check for any problems.
 Early

 treatment can then be started if needed.